 It is identified that the breeding periods for the following won't be able to be avoided.
-Pre-clearance surveys, nest tree buffers and stage clearing measures will reduce the potential risk on these species:
+Preclearance surveys, nest tree buffers and staged clearing measures will reduce the potential risk on these species:

 - Gang-gang Cockatoo outside October to January - Eastern Pygmy-possum outside Spring to Autumn - Yellow-bellied Glider outside November to May.